Scoliodon – Dogfish, Classification, and Characteristics

 Oesophagus: The pharynx opens into a short narrow thick, muscular oesophagus containing rugae.
 It remains closed, except during swallowing of food, to check the entry of water into the stomach.
 It opens into the stomach, through the oesophageal valve.

-Stomach: it is “J” shaped tube divided into two parts:
+Stomach: it is a “J” shaped tube divided into two parts:

-- Blind Sac: At the end of cardiac stomach starts there us a small, outgrowth called blind sac of unknown function
+- Blind Sac: At the end of the cardiac stomach starts there is a small, outgrowth called a blind sac of unknown function